 They walked until they were too tired to go any further and bedded down in a shallow depression.
 The temperature had moderated, and thick bushes protected them from the breeze.

-“Leave the candle burning,” Joel said as Noella was about to blow it out.
+“Leave it burning,” Joel said as Noella was about to blow it out.

 They awoke to another dark day.
 They both immediately checked the candle.
 Still as tall as it had been when Noella placed it in the lantern, the flame burned strongly.
 Noella quietly said, “The candle wasn’t short enough to fit in the lantern until we found the lantern.”
 Joel looked at her, his forehead wrinkled in thought.
 “I mean, the candles we have are all too tall.
 It had burned down to the right height to fit when we found the hut, and the lantern was there.”